JasonFreeberg/JasonFreeberg.github.io/_posts/2019-07-07-Key-Vault-References-with-Spring.md

 ### Key Vault References

-When deployed on App Service, our Spring app will be able to access these secrets through [Application Settings](https://docs.microsoft.com/en-us/azure/app-service/web-sites-configure#app-settings).
-We will now configure the Maven plugin to set the app settings when we deploy the app.
+When our Spring app is running on App Service, the secrets will be exposed as environment variables or "[Application Settings](https://docs.microsoft.com/en-us/azure/app-service/web-sites-configure#app-settings)".
+We will now create these app settings using the Azure CLI.

 1. First, we need the URI's of our three secrets.
 Run the commands below and copy the `id` value in the console output.